-Summary: Our final meeting in Athens was a great success with SI alumni and their Department heads and Deans attending, inspiring keynotes (Melanie Cooper and Beth Schussler), lightning talks that showcased the creativity of our faculty across institutions, an inspiring poster session, and a presentation by Ellen Carpenter (NSF) on future funding opportunities.
+This final meeting in Athens with SI alumni and their Department heads and Deans attending, included inspiring keynotes (Melanie Cooper and Beth Schussler) and lightning talks that showcased the creativity of faculty across institutions, an inspiring poster session, and a presentation by Ellen Carpenter (NSF) on future funding opportunities.
 Thank you to everyone who attended and helped make this meeting a success!
 And many thanks to HHMI and ORAU for funding this productive meeting!

 During this meeting several interest groups were formed (see below for contact information):

 1. Creating and sharing online textbooks: contact Choi Jung, GA Tech (firstname.lastname@example.org)

 2. Transforming the Introductory Biology curriculum with Vision & Change (AAAS): contact Beth Schussler, University of TN, Knoxville (email@example.com)

 3. Funding future Southeast SI Network working meetings with NSF meeting grants: contact Christine Davis, University of FL (firstname.lastname@example.org)

 Regional institutes continue to be implemented with different formats and funding models.
 Please consult the Summer Institute website for current meetings dates, meeting formats and locations.